Contests-Hackatons-et-all/Titanic-Machine-Learning-from-Disaster/README.md

-## This repository contains the code and information used in the House Prices - Advanced Regression Techniques in Kaggle.
+## This repository contains the code and information used in the Titanic - Machine Learning from Disaster competition in Kaggle.

 **Topic:** Classification of binary variable